While writing validation code for an 11ty shortcode, I

 11ty,

-which by default creates an index.html
+which by default creates an index.html for each

 content template.
 It includes